QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 The consumption good is not durable and depreciates completely if not consumed immediately.

-The capital good is durable but depreciates each period at a constant rate.
+The capital good is durable but partially depreciates each period at a constant rate.

 We let :math:`C_t` be a nondurable consumption good at time t.